 - The black and white blurred image is passed to OpenCV’s Canny function.
 The Canny function creates a mask of thresholds/bright lines that represent our shapes seen by the NAO robot.

-- The canny image is saved to a file.
+- The canny image is saved to a file for referencing/debugging.

 - The canny image is now passed to a function called findContours.
 The findContours function returns a sets of Numpy arrays of pixel positions that make up each contour found in an image.